kenware/http-notification/README.md

     ```

 ### Subscription
-* List of valid endpoint for subscription on subscriver1 server
+* List of available endpoint for subscription on subscriver1 server

     ```
     http://localhost:9000/test1